zedi-pramodh/eve-api/APIv2.md

 In general, there is one directory for each API endpoint:

 * `register`: The register message sent as part of onboarding a device
 * `config`: The ConfigRequest message sent from the device and the ConfigResponse with EdgeDevConfig message sent from Controller to Device in response.
+See also the description of the `compound-config` below in the text.
 * `info`: The ZInfoMsg message sent from Device to Controller when there is a state change for an object (device, app instance, etc
 )
 * `metrics`: The ZMetricMsg message sent from Device to Controller periodically to report on resource usage etc.